Extension “MizEdit”

 b) Attaching Files

-If you want to attach files to your mission (e.g. sounds but others like scripts, etc.), you can do it like this:
+If you want to attach files to your mission (e.g. sounds or others like scripts, etc.), you can do it like this:

 Sounds: